Your Child’s Visual Health Matters

 - Spot the signs: pay attention to the early signs of the visual conditions we’ve mentioned, especially when they start to learn how to read

-- Schedule: bring your child at least once a year for a full checkup.
+- Schedule: bring your child at least once a year for a complete eye exam.

-Nikon Lenswear partners with carefully selected eye care professionals around the world, with whom you can make an appointment for an eye exam for your child and get more advice on the best glasses for him or her from our range of products.
+Nikon Lenswear partners with carefully selected eye care professionals, with whom you can make an appointment for an eye exam for your child and get more advice on the best glasses for him or her from our range of products.